kubernetes/sig-release/security-release-process-documentation/security-release-process.md

 - RBAC bug that allows a malicious remote user to be seen as a different user of his or her choice

-##### Tampering

-Modification of any “high value asset” data in a common or default scenario where the modification persists.
-This includes permanent or persistent modification of any user or system data used in a common or default scenario.

-Examples:

-- Modification of application data files or databases in a common or default scenario, such as authenticated etcd injection
-- Modification of cluster or API objects without user consent in a common or default scenario

-##### Security features

-Breaking or bypassing any security feature provided.
-A vulnerability in a security feature is rated “Important” by default, but the rating may be adjusted based on other considerations as documented here.

-Examples:

-- Disabling or bypassing a `NetworkPolicy` or `PodSecurityPolicy` without informing users or gaining consent
-- Reconfiguring a `NetworkPolicy` and allowing connections to other processes without consent

 ##### Information disclosure (targeted)